defconlisting-maker/My-AI-Agent/README.md

 Honest limitations
 The app sleeps after long inactivity and takes ~30 seconds to wake up on your next visit — not a cost, just a small delay.
+Projects are stored in the app's own storage, which normally persists between visits, but could be wiped if Streamlit Cloud ever fully rebuilds your app from scratch (rare, but possible).
+Use the download button for anything you want to be 100% sure of keeping.
 1 GB memory limit on the free tier — fine for coding tasks, would struggle with huge datasets or heavy ML workloads.
 Your repo is public, meaning the code is visible to anyone — but your